 More about these courses

 For students who are exploring a variety of health career interests, register for AHS 1101 or 1102:

 - AHS 1102: Orientation to Health Careers, 1 credit, fully online, asynchronous

 For students who are coming in with an interest in medicine (pre-med):

 - AHS 1611: The Future Physician - Medicine in the 21st Century, 1 credit, taught in-person, Wednesdays from 3:35 - 4:25pm

-Pathways students are required to enroll in the following courses for Spring 2023.
+Pathways students are required to enroll in the following course for Spring 2024.

 - AHS 1104: Experiences in Health